datawire/ambassador-docs/docs/emissary/1.13/topics/using/projects.md

 # Introduction to the `Project` resource

 ## This feature is DEPRECATED.
-Consider the [Argo Rollouts integration](/docs/argo/latest/quick-start) with Ambassador Edge Stack.
+Consider the [Argo Rollouts integration](/docs/argo/latest/quick-start) with $productName$.

 Please note that the Project functionality is disabled by default.
 See [The Project Quickstart](../../../tutorials/projects/) for instructions on enabling the Project Controller and setting up your first `Project`.

-Ambassador is designed around a [declarative, self-service management model](../../concepts/gitops-continuous-delivery).
+$productName$ is designed around a [declarative, self-service management model](../../concepts/gitops-continuous-delivery).
 The `Project` resource takes self-service, declarative configuration, and gitops to the next level by enabling developers to stage and deploy code with nothing more than a github repository.

 ## The `Project` Resource